About child and family health nurses

 You and your nurse can then plan your future appointments together.
 These will usually be at your local child and family health centre.
 You might be able to make special arrangements, including telehealth, if you can’t travel to the centre – for example, if you’ve had a caesarean and can’t drive, or if you live a long distance from the centre in country areas.

 Your child will have regular appointments as they grow.
-This is so the nurse can make sure your child is reaching their development milestones and getting their immunisations at the right time.
+This is so the nurse can check whether your child is reaching their growth and development milestones and make sure they get their immunisations at the right time.
 The appointments schedule is set out in your child’s personal health record book.

 At appointments, it’s a good idea to talk with your child and family health nurse about things like the following: